 - 1. For all field trips, programs must: - a.
 Provide written notice to parents/guardians of any field trip at least three (3) days in advance; - b.
-Have a signed permission slip, prior to departing, for each child that states the date, time, location, means of transportation, and potential risks, specific to each individual trip; - Bring emergency information for each child on each individual trip; and - Adhere to the more stringent staffing pattern as stated in § 7.3.4(B) of this Part - Outdoor walks around the area of the residence are not considered a field trip. - a3.
-Staff must have means to contact the parents/guardians if leaving the residence and grounds.
+Have a signed permission slip, prior to departing, for each child that states the date, time, location, means of transportation, and potential risks, specific to each individual trip; - c.
+Bring emergency information for each child on each individual trip; and - d.
+Adhere to the more stringent staffing pattern as stated in § 7.3.4(B) of this Part

-G. Volunteers and Visitors

-- 1. Family Child Care Homes may utilize volunteers that: - a.
+- 2. Outdoor walks around the area of the residence are not considered a field trip. - a.
+Staff must have means to contact the parents/guardians if leaving the residence and grounds. - G. Volunteers and Visitors - 1.
+Family Child Care Homes may utilize volunteers that: - a.
 Are eighteen (18) years of age or older; - b.
-Must be cleared and approved in accordance with the Department's policies on Criminal Records Checks and Clearance of Agency Activity checks, as stated in § 7.2.1(B) of this PartComprehensive Background Checks; - c.
+Must be cleared and approved in accordance with the Department's policies on Criminal Records Checks and Clearance of Agency Activity checks, as stated in § 7.2.1(B) of this Part; - c.
 Undergo orientation to program policies and procedures and the volunteer assignment; and - d.
-Are never left alone with or responsible for the supervision of children.

-- Group Family Child Care Homes may have visitors in accordance with the following: - a.
+Are never left alone with or responsible for the supervision of children. - 2.
+Group Family Child Care Homes may have visitors in accordance with the following: - a.
 Enrichment visitors (such as a firefighter, or a parent who reads to children) may visit the program at the discretion of the provider. - b.
-Social visitors or those who do not meet the definition of household members are not permitted for more than a ten (10) minute increment. - c.
-Visitors are not considered volunteers and are not required to be cleared and approved in accordance with the Department's policies on Criminal Records Checks and Clearance of Agency Activity checks.
-Comprehensive Background Checks unless they meet the definition of household members as stated in § 7.1.4 (A)(8). - d.
-Visitors of all types must never be left alone with children and are never responsible for the supervision of children. - 3.
+Social visitors are not permitted for more than a ten (10) minute increment. - c.
+Visitors are not considered volunteers and are not required to be cleared and approved in accordance with the Department's policies on Criminal Records Checks and Clearance of Agency Activity checks. - d.
+Visitors must never be left alone with children and are never responsible for the supervision of children. - 3.
 All volunteers and visitors must sign in and out of the program on a sign out sheet available at the entrance of the program. - a.
-The sign in and out sheet must include the: - (1) Date of visit; - (2) Full name of volunteer or visitor/guest; - (3) Reason for visit; and - (4) Time in and out for the visit. - 4.
+The sign in and out sheet must include the: - (1) Date of visit; - (2) Full name of volunteer or visitor/guest; - (3) Reason for visit; and

+- (4) Time in and out for the visit. - 4.
 There must be no volunteers or visitors when the provider is not present in the program.